Magnetic field-tuned magnetic order and metamagnetic criticality in non-stoichiometric CeAuBi$_2$: Results

 \subsection{Measurements with \textbf{H}$\|$\textbf{c}}

-Figure \ref{p2} shows the temperature-dependent $M(T)/H$ for \textbf{H}$\|$\textbf{c} at a constant applied magnetic field.
+Figure \ref{p2} shows the temperature-dependent $M/H$ for \textbf{H}$\|$\textbf{c} measured at constant applied magnetic fields.
 The kink associated with $T_N$ is suppressed to low temperature with increasing $H$.
 Starting from $H$ = 72.5 kOe, the peak broadens and additional features appear below $T_N$ upon cooling.
 This feature may be associated with the spin-flop transition.
-The inset of Fig. \ref{p2} shows the derivative of the $M(T)/H$ data presented in the main panel of Fig. \ref{p2}.
-At $H$ = 0, the $T_N$ transition manifests itself as a sharp increase in d($M/H$)/d$T$ followed by a broad hump when the temperature is decreased.
+The inset of Fig. \ref{p2} shows the derivative of the $M/H$ data presented in the main panel of Fig. \ref{p2}.
+At $H$ = 1 kOe, the $T_N$ transition manifests itself as a sharp increase in d($M/H$)/d$T$ followed by a broad hump when the temperature decreases.
 Starting from 76 kOe, only a broad maximum that denotes a position of a spin-flop transition is seen.
 This maximum disappears between 78 and 80 kOe.

 Field-dependent magnetization $M(H)$ at constant temperatures is shown in Figs. \ref{MH}(a) and (b).
 The data is split into two panels for better data visualization.
 The $M(H)$ data were collected on the magnetic field sweep up and down for all temperatures below $T$ = 11 K. A small hysteresis is more apparent at $T$ = 1.8 K [better seen in Fig. \ref{p1}(b)] and becomes less distinguishable as the temperature increases.
-In Figures \ref{MH}(c) and (d), we plotted the derivative of the $M(H)$ data presented in Figs. \ref{MH} (a) and (b), respectively. d$M$/d$H$ shows a double peak structure, with hysteresis at both peaks from 1.8 K to 3.5 K. Starting from $T$ = 4 K, there is only one peak with a small hysteresis at the peak.
-This peak decreases in amplitude and broadens as the temperature increases, disappearing for $T$ = 13 K, the same temperature as the $T_N$ transition.
+In Figures \ref{MH}(c) and (d), we plotted the derivative of the $M(H)$ data presented in Figs. \ref{MH}(a) and (b), respectively. d$M$/d$H$ vs $H$ data show two broad shoulders and a sharp peak between 60-80 kOe at 1.8 K. The hysteresis, apparent in the magnetic field sweep direction, is shown in the inset of Fig. \ref{MH} (c).
+The data at 3 K, show only one broad and one sharp peak between 70-80 kOe.
+Starting from $T$ = 4 K, there is only one peak with a small hysteresis at the peak.
+This peak decreases in amplitude and broadens as the temperature increases, disappearing for $T$ = 13 K, the same temperature as $T_N$.